Second Assistant Directors

 Background Expertise

-Experienced handling of crowd scenes with coordination through local extras agencies in Mexico.
-Efficient check-in, wardrobe flow, and holding management for productions of any scale.
+Skilled handling of crowd scenes with planning through local extras agencies in Mexico.
+Efficient check-in, wardrobe flow, and holding management for shoots of any scale.

 04.